Teen miraculously survives 12 hours in Los Angeles sewage by finding air pocket to stay alive

 "They never gave up hope," Hagekhalil said.
 "They wanted to bring Jesse back to his family."

-Brian Humphrey, a spokesman for the Los Angeles Fire Department, said the odds of finding a person alive are “slim.”
+Brian Humphrey, a spokesman for the Los Angeles Fire Department, said the odds of finding a person alive in the same scenario are usually “slim.”

 “The odds were not in his favor, and many would call it miraculous,” Humphrey said.
 "He has tremendous inner strength…It's obvious he's not a quitter."